djquan/quan.io/content/about.md

 ## Side Projects

-[breath](https://breath.quan.io) - A toy task manager I made 6 years ago.
-I've kept it around, deployed, and updated to build good habbits around application maintenance.
-The source code can be found at [github](https://github.com/djquan/breath).

-[budget.sh](https://api.budget.sh) - This is my current, work in progress side project.
+[budget.sh](https://budget.sh) - This is my current, work in progress side project.
 It's an open source budgeting application.
-It's backend is written in Elixir and provides a graphql api.
+It's [backend](https://api.budget.sh) is written in Elixir and provides a graphql api.
+It's frontend is written in Typescript and uses React.

 ## Proficiencies